cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

     expires_in_seconds: 600
 {% endhighlight %}

-This configuration uses (as it must) the same secret key for token generation and for token authentication.
+{%note title=Note%}
+In the default TokenAuthenticator implementation, the key used for token authentication is the same as the key used to generate it.
+This means you should set the same `secret_key` here and in `authentication_providers`.
+{%endnote%}

-This configuration however includes the additional argument "expires_in_seconds" which limits the lifetime of a token to 10 minutes.
-A token older than 10 minutes will therefore be "expired" and fail the request.
+The configuration includes the additional argument `expires_in_seconds` which limits the lifetime of a token to 10 minutes.
+A token older than 10 minutes will therefore be expired and fail the request (a feature of the default token generator implementation).

 ### SSL

 ### Logging
-Security operations, such as authentication success or failure and user details, are logged to a dedicated log file on the management container.
+Security operations, such as authentication success or failure and user details, are audited in dedicated log file on the management container.
-The default log configuration is:
+The default configuration is:

 {% highlight yaml %}
-log_file: /var/log/cloudify/rest-security-audit.log
+audit_log_file: /var/log/cloudify/rest-security-audit.log
-log_level: INFO
+audit_log_level: INFO
+log_file_size_MB: 100
+log_files_backup_count: 20
 {% endhighlight %}

-Setting the log file location is pretty strait-forward.<br/>
-Modifying the log level will produce less or more elaborate security auditing; The acceptable values are:
+- Modifying the log level will produce less or more elaborate security auditing; The acceptable values are:
 CRITICAL, ERROR, WARNING, INFO or DEBUG.

-Other settings not included in the default configuration are:

-- log_file_size_MB - limits the log file size.
+- audit_log_file_size_MB - limits the log file size.
 By default, the file is limited to 100 MB.
 When the file reaches that size, it will be renamed with the extension ".1" and a new log file will be created.
-- log_files_backup_count - sets the maximum number of old log files to keep.
+- audit_log_files_backup_count - sets the maximum number of old log files to keep.
 By default this value is set to 20.
 That means that up to 20 old log files can be created, after which the oldest file will be removed.

 # Clients